Clickable arrow icon In this article

 What is Expense Ratio in Mutual Fund?

-As per SEBI regulations, mutual funds are permitted to charge certain operating expenses for managing a fund.
-In order to manage a fund, in-depth knowledge of the market is required.
-A group of people, being fund managers, analysts, etc. manages the fund in order to generate better returns for the investors.
+As per SEBI regulations, mutual funds can charge certain operating expenses when managing a fund.
+In-depth knowledge of the market is required to operate a fund.
+A group of people, such as fund managers, analysts, etc., manages the fund to generate better returns for the investors.
 These guys track the markets and the companies in the fund’s portfolio.

-The expense ratio will be higher in a case where the asset under management of a fund is lower.
-Alternatively, the ratio will be lower in case the fund has a higher asset under management.
+The expense ratio will be higher if the fund’s asset under management is lower.
+Alternatively, the ratio will be lower if the fund has a higher asset under management.

 Components of Expense Ratio

 • Administrative Charges: These are the costs incurred for managing the fund.
-This includes customer support, client communication, etc. and is dependent on the total assets of the fund.
+They include customer support, client communication, and other expenses and depend on the fund’s total assets.

 • 12-1B Distribution Fee: A 12-1B fee is an annual marketing or distribution fee on a mutual fund.
-This is considered as a part of the operational expenses of the fund and is included in the total expense ratio.
+It is considered part of the fund’s operational expenses and is included in the total expense ratio.

 How to Calculate Expense Ratio?